 The System - Schema.org Plugin enables you to add Structured Data to your website content.

 For how to create the necessary JSON Code, we refer you to the Backlinko.com Schema Markup Guide.

-Read more: Backlinko.com Schema Markup Guide.
+Read more: Backlinko.com Schema Markup Guide

 plugins schema article type custom

-We coach, help and support managers with responsibility for Joomla! websites in organisations across Cheshire, Manchester, Merseyside, North West England & the UK.
+WYNCHCO Solutions help and support managers responsible for Joomla!
+CMS websites in UK business and third sector organisations across Cheshire, Greater Manchester, Merseyside and North West England.

 Read more: WYNCHCO Joomla!
-CMS Support Packages.
+CMS Help & Support.

+The System - Schema.org Plugin enables you to add Structured Data to your website content.